On Grid Compressive Sampling for Spherical Field Measurements in Acoustics: Introduction

 Due to the periodicity of the Wigner $D$-functions, there is a transformation, which we denote with $B$, that takes the problem from a Wigner $D$-function basis with arguments $\alpha,\;\beta,\;\gamma\in[0,2\pi)$ to the Fourier series basis.
 That is, we can write the problem as

 where $\Phi_D=\Phi_F B$.
 Here $\Phi_F$ is the measurement matrix whose rows contain the basis functions for the three-dimensional Fourier series, and $b$ is the vector containing the Fourier coefficients for $w$ on $\tthre$.
 Fortunately, the $B$ matrix derives from the well-known Fourier expansion for the Wigner $D$-functions and can be computed directly from the Wigner $D$-functions.
-Importantly, it is the case that $B$ is well-conditioned and preserves sparsity in situations where the sparsity comes from only using a few $m,\;\mu$ subspaces or needing only low-frequency functions in the Wigner $D$-function basis.
+Importantly, it is the case that $B$ is well-conditioned and increases the sparsity level of the problem in a bounded way in situations where the sparsity comes from the field coefficients using a few $m,\;\mu$ subspaces or only low-frequency functions in the Wigner $D$-function basis.
 Thus, to solve \eqref{eq:wigner_D_formulation}, we can first solve for the Fourier coefficients $b$, and then solve for the Wigner $D$-function (or SW/SH) coefficients $a$.
 When one is simply interested in the special cases of SW or SH series, this directly gives the coefficients desired.
-For high-order probes (e.g., in SNF2FFTs), $a$ can be used to calculate the SW coefficients of the speaker/emitter after factoring out the appropriate transformation information~\cite{wittmannProbecorrectedSphericalNearfield1992,hansenSphericalNearfieldAntenna1988}).
+For high-order probes (e.g., in SNF2FFTs), $a$ can be used to calculate the SW coefficients of the speaker/emitter after factoring out the appropriate transformation information~\cite{wittmannProbecorrectedSphericalNearfield1992,hansenSphericalNearfieldAntenna1988}.

 In the above, we transformed the problem in \eqref{eq:wigner_D_formulation} from a Wigner $D$-function series on $\sot$ to a Fourier problem on $\tthre$.
-If we suppose that measurements are taken at a selection of points from an equiangular grid covering $\tthre$ at the Nyquist rate (which is also a Nyquist sampling on $\sot$), then $\Phi_F$ becomes a sub-sampled three dimensional DFT (3DDFT) matrix.
+If we suppose that measurements are taken at a selection of points from an equiangular grid covering $\tthre$ at the Nyquist rate (which is also a Nyquist sampling on $\sot$), then $\Phi_F$ becomes a sub-sampled three-dimensional DFT (3DDFT) matrix.
 We denote the 3DDFT matrix as $U_F$.
 Since the measurements form a sub-sampled 3DDFT, we can write the problem as